helenplesko/a3web/group.md

 Due by: before Week 12 Lab

-Completed:
+Completed: In Progress

-## 31. Cross device and browser compatability testing:
+## 31. Cross Device and Browser Compatability Testing

 Desc:  test the pages and responsiveness on different browsers and mobile devices.